Leith Links: Botanical

 Leith Links is noteworthy for its high concentration of mature elms, despite losses to Dutch elm disease.
 Of some 270 mature trees in the park in 2013, just under half were elms.
 Most are wych elm, though there are also examples of Huntingdon Elm, of the variable Field Elm, of exotic species like European White Elm and Japanese Elm, and of rare cultivars.
 At the east end of Claremont Park there is a (now rare) mature English Elm.
 Losses to disease have to some extent been made good by planting of disease-resistant elm-cultivars such as Ulmus 'Regal'.
 Elms were originally preferred for planting because of their tolerance of salty sea-winds.

+Transport

+The perimeter of the park is serviced by Lothian Buses with stops on Vanburgh Place, Hermitage Place, East Hermitage Place, Links Place and Seafield Place.

+The nearest tram stop is Foot of the Walk.